khazratoff/MLE/Module5-Model_Deployment/README.md

 The project can be logically divided into 3 parts:
 1. `/src` folder containes all the *code*, *scripts*, *dockerfiles* that necessary for the model deployment preparation.
 2. `/tests` contains test that checks input/ output flow behaving correctly.
-3. `pyproject.toml` and `LICENSE` files can be used to package the project.
+3. `setup.py` file can be used to package the project.
 ----
 - **Quick Instructions**